 How the Request is Handled by the Israeli Ministry of Interior

-1) whether the foreign partner has been limited entrance (or that any such limitation was issued in the past five years).
+1) whether the foreign partner has been limited in their right to enter Israel (or that any such limitation was issued in the past five years).

 2) whether the foreign partner is illegally residing in Israel, whether there is a pending deportation order against them, or whether they have been deported from Israel in the past.

-3) whether the Israeli partner has been limited entry to the country or whether their permit is limited in any way.
+3) whether the Israeli partner has been limited in entry to the country or whether their residence permit is limited in any way.

-4) the proof substantiating the genuineness of the relationship and the existence of a common center of life.
+4) the proof substantiating the sincerity of the relationship and the existence of a common center of life.

-5) whether they have a criminal record or a security-based hindrance (with respect to any of the partners), or whether the foreign spouse is a citizen of a diagnosis state or a risk state.
+5) whether they have a criminal record or a security-based hindrance (with respect to any of the partners), or whether the foreign spouse is a citizen of a special-review state or an at-risk state.